-The TGIII has three types of video connections: composite video, S-video, and component video.
-There are no internal connections between these three different types; if you put a composite video signal in, you will only get composite video out.
-Choose component or S-video if your video system supports it, this will give better picture quality than composite video.
+The TGIV has three types of video connections: composite video, S-video, and component video.
+Choose component or S-video if your video system supports it, as this will give better picture quality than composite video.

 When an audio/video component is selected, the audio will play in your system and the video will be switched to a video input of your TV monitor.